RakhithJK/dbeaver-cloudbeaver-wiki/Resource-Manager.md

 # Overview

-The Resource manager allows users to store and manage scripts in the CloudBeaver server file system.
+The Resource Manager allows users to store and manage scripts in the CloudBeaver server file system.
 Each user has a personal project where saved scripts are stored.
 Other users do not have access to it.
 The Resource Manager is only available to logged users.
 Anonymous users may save scripts on a local machine.

 Administrators can disable the feature in the Server Settings in the Administration menu.